jaylandro/vagrant-liferay7/README.md

 3. Install Vagrant: <http://www.vagrantup.com>
 4. Change into the directory where this project was cloned.
 5. Enter 'vagrant up'.
-6. After all puppet modules are finished the fresh installed Liferay portal is available at: <http://localhost:8080>
+6. After all puppet modules are finished the fresh installed Liferay portal is available at: <http://localhost:4040>
+7. To access your ubuntu box from the command line, type "vagrant ssh"
+8. Liferay is installed at /opt/liferay/liferay-portal-7.0-ce-m2/

 ## Content